 She carried on writing, however.
-In 1969, after a chance meeting with former Rolling Stones manager Andrew Loog Oldham, she released Micky on his independent Immediate label, home to the likes of PP Arnold and Vashti.
-The song looked set to become a hit – until the record label folded within a week of the single’s release.
+In 1969, after a chance meeting with former Rolling Stones manager Andrew Loog Oldham, she released Micky on the Instant label.
+The song, written by Manfred Mann vocalist Mike d'Abo, looked set to become a hit – until the record label folded within a week of the single’s release.

 Twinkle went on to become a TV theme and jingle writer in the 1970s.
 She made several further recordings of her own, including 1982’s I’m a believer, none of which was successful.

 She died of cancer on 21 May 2015.